-South of Anchorage//Tours depart from Girdwood, 45-55 minute drive from Anchorage (shuttle available)
+Tours depart from Girdwood, 45-55 minute drive from Anchorage

 Ratchet up the adventure factor and try your hand at dogsledding.
 Alpine Air Alaska flies to a dog camp run by the oldest established dog-sled tour business in Alaska.
-You’ll travel by helicopter from Girdwood’s green forests up over a small saddle to land on a glacier and be introduced to the dog team.
-You'll get to stand on the sled runners and "drive" the dogs yourself, or sit in the sled and survey the hanging glaciers that surround you. ...more
+With a shuttle option available from Anchorage, you’ll travel by helicopter from Girdwood’s green forests up over a small saddle to land on a glacier and be introduced to the dog team.
+“Drive” the dogs yourself, or sit in the sled and enjoy hanging glaciers that surround you. ...more